aws-samples/aws-iot-greengrass-v2-using-aws-cdk/README.md

 ### **Prerequisites**

 First of all, AWS Account and IAM User is required.
-And then the following must be installed.
+And then the following modules must be installed.

 - AWS CLI: aws configure --profile [profile name]
 - Node.js: node --version